What to Know About Chemo Brain

 According to the American Cancer Society, getting enough vegetables in your daily diet can help protect your brain power as you age.
 There’s no data yet showing that a plant-heavy diet fights chemo brain specifically, but it certainly can’t hurt!
 Talk with your healthcare team about safe and easy ways to add more vegetables into your diet.

 7. Take notes

 Writing everything down can feel strange, especially if you’ve always been a mental notetaker.
 But once you get into the habit, written notes can be a lifesaver.
-We’ve set up Jasper to make planning and scheduling your daily life easy—whether you’re tracking symptoms, appointments, paperwork, or other daily tasks.
+We’re here to make planning and scheduling your daily life easy—whether you’re tracking symptoms, appointments, paperwork, or other daily tasks.